carpentries/instructor-training/_episodes/11-practice-teaching.md

 * When sharing negative feedback, provide a clear next step to follow that will help the recipient improve.

 * Communicate expectations.
-If your teaching feedback is taking the form of an observation (and you're comfortable enough with the observer), tell that person how they can best communicate their feedback to you.
+If your teaching feedback is taking the form of an observation (and you are comfortable enough with the observer), tell that person how they can best communicate their feedback to you.

 * When giving feedback, remember that giving and receiving feedback is a skill that requires practice, so do not